SKopecz/PositiveIntegrators.jl/docs/src/stratospheric_reaction.md

 ```

 ### Using static arrays
 For PDS with a small number of differential equations like the NPZD model the use of static arrays will be more efficient.
 To create a function which computes the production matrix and returns a static matrix, we only need to add the `@SMatrix` macro.
+Accordingly, we use the `@SVector` macro for the destruction vector.

 ```@example stratreac
 using StaticArrays